bduggan/raku-geo-basic/README.md

 The bounds returned for geohash and quadkey decoding are hashes containing the keys lat-min, lat-max, lon-min and lon-max.

+The -decode functions also take a :geojson named argument which will return a geojson polygon structure instead of the hash.

 FUNCTIONS
 =========